canonical-ledgers/factom-accounts/README.md

 -c, --currency: the target fiat currency you are using to account in [required] -b, --btcex: the exchange you wish to use to get the price of FCT in BTC (defaults to CryptoCompare Current Aggregate) -f, --fiatex: the exchange you wish to use to get the price of BTC in your target currency (defaults to CryptoCompare Current Aggregate)
--H, --host: the host where your factom walletd instance is operating given in a url format (defaults to http://localhost:8089/v2)
--p, --path: path to output CSV to an additional location (note: account.js will always save the master copy of the CSV to the local folder)
+-H, --host: the IP address of your walletd host (default localhost) -p, --port: the port of your walletd host (default 8089) -f, --file: path to output CSV to an additional location (note: account.js will always save the master copy of the CSV to the local folder)
 -k, --key: your bitcoin.tax API key
 -S, --secret: your bitcoin.tax API secret
 -t, --type: your bitcoin.tax transaction type (defaults to 'income' - check the bitcoin.tax API documentation for more options)